Olympus E-PL2 vs Sony NEX-6

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the NEX-6 has an electronic viewfinder (2359k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL2 relies on live view and the rear LCD for framing.
 That said, the E-PL2 can be equipped with an optional viewfinder – the VF-2.
 The following table reports on some other key feature differences and similarities of the Olympus E-PL2, the Sony NEX-6, and comparable cameras.

 One feature that differentiates the E-PL2 and the NEX-6 is in-body image stabilization (IBIS).
-The E-PL2 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-6 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL2 reduces the risk of handshake-induced blur with all attached lenses, while the NEX-6 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The E-PL2 writes its imaging data to SDHC cards, while the NEX-6 uses SDXC or Memory Stick PRO Duo cards.
 The NEX-6 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the E-PL2 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PL2 and Sony Alpha NEX-6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.